Using Xbox Game Pass? Here are the 15 games to download now

 Forza Horizon 4

-There are a handful of great racing games on Game Pass, but none are quite as addicting and exhilarating as Forza Horizon 4.
+There are a handful of great racing games on Game Pass, but none are quite as addictive and exhilarating as Forza Horizon 4.
 Playground Games’ arcade-style racer sets you loose in a gorgeous open-world Britain, where you can complete races, tackle stunt challenges or just aimlessly drift around while earning style points.
-With access to more than 450 painstakingly realistic-looking cars (and a few LEGO vehicles) and tons of ways to play both solo and online, Forza Horizon 4 is the definitive Xbox driving game for casual fans and gearheads alike.
+With access to more than 450 painstakingly realistic-looking cars (and a few Lego vehicles) and tons of ways to play both solo and online, Forza Horizon 4 is the definitive Xbox driving game for casual fans and gearheads alike.

 Available on: console, PC, cloud